mpaulweeks/bookmarks-jekyll/_posts/2018-05-20-ping-pong-animation-hero-theme.md

 The show quickly skips to the inevitable conclusion: Smile and hands the game to Kong.
 Kong accepts the victory but can't help but have his ego bruised.
 He suspects and resents Smile's pity.

-(screenshot)
+ep3 11:32

 After this match and Koizumi's strong scolding, Smile transforms fully into the "emotionless" robot.
 For the next several episodes, he doesn't hesistate to crush even former friends like Sakuma.

-(screenshot of koizumi slap and sakuma outburst)
+ep4 0:27

 With Peco hitting rock bottom in his own existential crisis, it's fitting that the Hero's Theme completely disappears.
 That is, until Peco's enlightenment and return to form.

 With a peptalk from Sakuma and off-screen revelation (later revealed to be Smile's enthusiastic grin in an old photo), Peco throws himself into training.
 He is finding himself again, but has not regained Hero status just yet.

-We see him breeze through opponent, getting a cathartic rematch with Kong Wenge in episode 9 that also serves to conclude Kong's arc and show his growth and maturity.
+We see him breeze through his early opponent, getting a cathartic rematch with Kong Wenge in episode 9 that also serves to conclude Kong's arc and show his growth and maturity.

+ep8 18:26 - 47

 But this is still just Peco being Peco.

+ep8 17:29

 It is against Kazama that Peco is truly tested.
 At one point, he thinks this is his triumphant moment, the start of his comeback.
-He announces the Hero's arrival, only to immediately shut down and then lecturing by Kazama, a burdened warrior who can't stomach Peco's naivete.
+He announces the Hero's arrival, only to immediately shut down and then lectured.
+Kazama, a veteran burdened by his success, who can't stomach Peco's naivete.

-(clip)
+ep10 6:48 - 7:36

 Finally, at his lowest point, Peco remembers that key bit of wisdom from his childhood.
 The defining trait that made him a hero back then.
 That Ping Pong is fun!

-(clip)
+ep10 12:06 - 13:52

+We hear Smile's tune again, along with a flashback that explains it's origins.
+He wrote it for Peco, as the Hero's theme!
+But as recently as episode 1, Peco had forgotten it.
+Now through flashback, we hear the original rendition: through the voice of a child.

+(screenshot)

 All this buildup culminates in an ecstatic climax.
 The action zips by.
 The background and spectators, even the colors, start to fade as the two players become increasingly focused and wholly absorbed by the game.
 And nowhere is this sudden transformation as clear and apparent as the score.